Protect Yourself From Tax Scams

 One way to avoid phone scams is to let voicemail pick up calls from people you don't know, especially during tax season.
 Elizabeth Beristain, writer and teacher in the San Francisco Bay Area, uses this technique.

 When she received several threatening, tax-scam calls on her voice mail, but simply opted not to return them.
 "It's easier to recognize a scam on your voice mail," Beristain says.
-"You aren't put in the position of having to respond immediately.
+"You aren't put in the position of having to respond immediately."

 The term phishing also refers to websites designed to steal your personal information, like Social Security numbers.
 Criminals can use this information to steal your identity or your money.
 With a Social Security number, they can file a tax return in your name and pocket the refund.